-Employee Relations provides training for supervisors on how to implement and manage the SPA Performance Management Program.
+Employee Relations provides training for supervisors on how to implement and manage the SHRA Performance Management Program.
 Courses are designed to provide an overview of the process and associated regulations as well as teach supervisors the basics of developing work plans, conducting interim reviews, and appraising employee performance.
 Skill practices include

 - Identifying common errors made in determining performance ratings

 - Assigning appropriate ratings to selected examples of performance

 Please contact Employee Relations, 919-515-6575, if you are interested in scheduling training for performance management.